anypossiblew/tiven.wang/apps/map/index.md

   title: "Map Laboratory"
   description: "In this laboratory there are many big data analysis application demos on web map.
 We used a lot of opensource tools, for example Leaflet.js Turf.js D3.js ..."
 projects:
+  - title: "Leaflet Baidu Map"
+    description: "How to display baidu map on leaflet.js framework?
+This project show the baidu map on leaflet.js."
+    page: "leaflet-baidu/"
+    previewImage: "images/thumbs/leaflet-baidu.jpg"
   - title: "Super cluster on Baidu Map"
     description: "This project demo implemented super cluster for big data markers on baidu map."
     page: "cluster/"